Using fhir.resources for Python ETL

 def normalize_fhir_primitives(data: dict) -> dict:

-"""Pre-validate normalization for clinical primitives."""
+"""Pre-validate normalization for common clinical primitives."""

-if "birthDate" in data and date_pattern.match(data["birthDate"]):
+if "birthDate" in data and isinstance(data["birthDate"], str):

-data["birthDate"] += "-01-01"
+data["birthDate"] = bd + "-01-01"

-data["birthDate"] += "-01"
+data["birthDate"] = bd + "-01"

-if "effectiveDateTime" in data:
+if "effectiveDateTime" in data and isinstance(data["effectiveDateTime"], str):

 dt_str = data["effectiveDateTime"]

-if not dt_str.endswith("Z") and "+" not in dt_str and "-" not in dt_str[10:]:
+if not dt_str.endswith("Z") and not re.search(r"[+-]\d{2}:?\d{2}$", dt_str):

 dt = datetime.fromisoformat(dt_str).replace(tzinfo=timezone.utc)